 Robert Tocker Grand Staircase

-The Robert Tocker Grand Staircase connects the main lobby level to upper floors.
+The Robert Tocker Grand Staircase connects the main lobby level to upper levels.
 The stair landing often doubles as a small stage where ensembles perform during receptions hosted in the lobby.

 Performances at Bass Concert Hall feature special dinner menus including a featured drink pairing.
 Food tickets may be purchased at any bar or at the food stations on level 3.